MaiiD7/MaiiD7.github.io/README.md

 ## OpenClassrooms Project 3

-Responsive integration from models, using html and css animations and sass
+Responsive integration from models, using html, css animations and sass